-- Children age 4 years and younger, especially children younger than age 2 years - Adults age 65 and over - Pregnant women - Residents of nursing homes and other chronic-care facilities. - Persons with the following conditions: - o chronic pulmonary (including asthma), cardiovascular (except hypertension), renal, hepatic, hematological (including sickle cell disease), or metabolic disorders (including diabetes); - o immunosuppression, including that caused by medications or by HIV infection; - Any condition (e.g., cognitive dysfunction, spinal cord injuries, severe seizure disorders, or other neuromuscular disorders) that can compromise respiratory function or the handling of respiratory secretions or that can increase the risk of aspiration. - Obesity (appears to be a risk factor based on preliminary data) - Persons younger than 19 years of age and receiving long-term aspirin therapy.
+- Children age 2 years and younger - Adults age 65 and over - Pregnant women and women up to 2 weeks postpartum (including following pregnancy loss) - Residents of nursing homes and other chronic-care facilities. - Persons with the following conditions: - Chronic pulmonary (including asthma), cardiovascular (except hypertension), renal, hepatic, hematological (including sickle cell disease), or metabolic disorders (including diabetes); - Immunosuppression, including that caused by medications or by HIV infection; - Any condition (e.g., cognitive dysfunction, spinal cord injuries, severe seizure disorders, or other neuromuscular disorders) that can compromise respiratory function or the handling of respiratory secretions or that can increase the risk of aspiration. - Obesity (appears to be a risk factor based on preliminary data) - Persons younger than 19 years of age and receiving long-term aspirin therapy.